faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 apt-get update && apt-get install -y postgresql-client psql -h postgres-container -U user -d mydatabase -c "SELECT NOW();"
 ```
-If the connection between backend and postgresql would be successful it will show you the details of the database as shown in the below image:
+If the connection between backend and postgresql is successful it will show you the details of the database as shown in the below image:

 ![alt text](images/Day_3_Images/Image_22)